 - An episode of Garfield and Friends has some X-men Expies.
 Our Gambit expy had...Super Cottage Cheese control powers...
 Fortunately, Jon, being a complete moron, had been scammed into buying a very expensive yogurt-dispenser with a warranty (Well made, just priced the same as a mansion).
 Fortunately, those Cottage Cheese powers end up working on the yogurt.

 A.J.: (When asked for coordinates) It's a planet filled with water.Wet Willy: I say we go!!

 - In one episode Timmy wishes for SUPERFRIENDS and gets a whole team of superheroes.
 One of them is a blatant expy of Aquaman who is only useful in water.
 When Timmy tries to get rid of them:

 - A full episode dealt with Timmy wishing for a world of Superheroes after being shafted by ordinary job folks in time of need (fireman, milkman, postman, etc).
-After Nega-Chin strips away his and his friends powers.
-Said people wind up aiding in helping Timmy defeated the Nega-Chin.
+These ordinary people wind up helping Timmy defeat the Nega-Chin it strips away his and his friends' powers.

 - Fry has no superpowersnote ; he also has no Delta brainwaves, making him the only organism more advanced than a tree who can battle the Brain invasion.
 He has also saved the planet with his knowledge of 20th century television, and his 20th century garbage making skills.
 Among other things.